 This article originally appeared at the B&H Academic Blog

-Ray Rhodes, Jr. is author of Susie: The Life and Legacy of Susannah Spurgeon.
+Ray Rhodes, Jr. is author of Susie: The Life and Legacy of Susannah Spurgeon. and Yours, till Heaven: The Untold Love Story of Charles and Susie Spurgeon from Moody Publishers.
+He is presently working on a full biography of Charles Spurgeon for B&H Academic Publishers.
 Ray is a pastor and conference speaker and author of numerous books and articles.